 Ethical behavior requires confidentiality be maintained at all times.
 This means that discussion about children take place only in class and/or with your professors.
 All notes and writing must be protected so as not to disclose information accidentally or purposefully about the children and families.
-Students are breaching confidentiality if they discuss families, children, and staff with others who are not in the class, with classmates outside class, or if they allow others to read their notes and papers.
-Students may discuss children in a professional way in class with the other students in that class only.
-Students may not make recordings of class discussions.
-Students should use a pseudonym (made up name) for children in their observations and the word "teacher" to describe staff.
+Information shared about families, children, and staff are discussed only with others who are in the class, with classmates outside class, or if others are provided observation notes and papers to be read.